 The price of trekking to different places in Nepal is different.
 Therefore, you cannot pinpoint the prices for trekking in Nepal.
 However, as a simple rule, the higher up you go, the higher the prices for trekking are.

-The number of trekking days is another factor that determines the cost of trekking.
-If you are planning to trek in high altitude regions for a longer period of time, the trekking cost increases.
+The number of days is another factor that determines the cost of trekking.
+If you are planning to trek in high-altitude regions for a longer period of time, the cost increases.

-Another factor that determines the cost is whether you use air transportation or road transport to get to the starting points of your trek.
+It also depends upon whether you use air transportation or road transportation to get to the starting points of your trek.
 The cost of airfare in Nepal is quite high.
 If you cut down on the use of air transport, your trekking costs are likely to be reduced.

 Do I have to hire a guide while trekking in Nepal?

 Hiring a guide while trekking in Nepal is optional.
 However, in order to have a wholesome experience, a guide will be necessary especially for inexperienced travelers and in rural regions.

-Do I need to get a travel insurance for trekking in Nepal?
+Do I need to get travel insurance for trekking in Nepal?

 There might be certain problems you might encounter while trekking.
-Petty thefts, bruises, cuts, altitude sickness, flight cancellation, etc. So, we strongly advise you to get an insurance for trekking in Nepal.
-You can check the various plans, policies and what things are covered while getting a travel insurance.
+Petty thefts, bruises, cuts, altitude sickness, flight cancellation, etc. So, we strongly advise you to get insurance for trekking in Nepal.
+You can check the various plans, policies, and what things are covered while getting travel insurance.